iovisor/libiov/docs/event-api.md

 #### Event
 An Event instance carries information about a given system event.
 The specific details of the Event class depend on the event type.

-* Event(Type t) - create an event of a given type;
+* Event(Event::Type t) - create an event of a given type;
-* Event(string type_name) - create an event of a given type; shorthand to get a named, descriptionless Event::Type on the fly;
+* Event(string type_name) - create an event of a given type; shorthand to get a named, descriptionless Type on the fly;
 * Event(Event original) - copy an event;
 * Status drop() - prevent an event from being delivered further to other IOmodules;
 * Event::Type get_type() - return the Type associated with the current Event.